 Governors Island is located in New York Harbor, 1/2 mile from the southern tip of Lower Manhattan and 400 yards west of the end of Brooklyn's Atlantic Avenue and Red Hook waterfront.
 It is accessible only via ferry.

 This ferry also operates year round, providing service to those having official business with organizations on the island, the island's staff, contractors, students of the New York Harbor High School.

-Ferry from Brooklyn - Ferry service is provided from Brooklyn Bridge Park's East River Pier 6 at the end of Atlantic Avenue.
+Weekend Only Ferry Service from Brooklyn - Ferry service is provided from Brooklyn Bridge Park's East River Pier 6 at the end of Atlantic Avenue.
 This service starts May 24th and only operates weekends, Memorial Day and Labor Day during the summer.
 It is best characterized as "load and leave" and generally runs every 25 minutes.
 Ferry service to the island runs from 11 AM to 5:30 PM.

 Getting to a Ferry to Governors Island:

 Public transportation is the best way to get to the ferry to Governors Island.
 Check www.MTA.info for the status of weekend bus and subway service.

 Subway - The R train in 2014 provides weekday service only from Queens and ends at Whitehall.
 Taking the Brooklyn-bound or Staten Island ferry exit off the platform brings you to Whitehall Street.
 Continuing the same direction will bring you to the corner of Whitehall and South Streets, in view of the big, green Battery Maritime Building across the street.
 There is NO WEEKEND SERVICE ON THE R TRAIN TO WHITEHALL until October 2014.